btoo/recursive-menu/README.md

-# a recursive menu component built with vue
+# a menu/directory component built with recursive vue components and vuex

 ### Install the dependencies